Survival Craft Explained: Types, Equipment & SOLAS Rules

 Several types of survival craft are designed to meet different emergency scenarios.
 The primary categories include lifeboats, liferafts, and rescue boats.

-These are rigid, enclosed, or partially enclosed boats designed to be launched from a distressed ship.
+- Lifeboats: Rigid, enclosed, or partially enclosed boats designed to be launched from a distressed ship.
 Modern lifeboats are equipped with engines, navigational aids, and provisions to support survivors for an extended period.
 They are often designed to be self-righting, ensuring they can return upright if capsized.

-Typically inflatable, liferafts are compact and can be deployed quickly.
+- Liferafts: Typically inflatable, liferafts are compact and can be deployed quickly.
 They are equipped with essential survival gear such as water, food, signaling devices, and first aid supplies.
 Their lightweight and easy deployment makes them suitable for various vessels.

-These are smaller, fast boats designed to aid in recovering persons from the water and to marshal liferafts and lifeboats.
+- Rescue Boats: Smaller, fast boats designed to aid in recovering persons from the water and to marshal liferafts and lifeboats.
 They are crucial for search and rescue operations during maritime emergencies.

 Innovations in Lifeboats